treasure-chess/treasure-contracts/README.md

 ## Usage

 > Note: The final contracts will be added once they are published.
-Until then only the ABIs are available here
+Until then only the ABIs are available here.

 Install the package